 The Chairman then proceeded with the Question and Answer portion of the meeting.
 He explained that all stockholders of record were allowed to submit questions in advance via email to asm@2go.com.ph, and through the chat box of the meeting livestream.
-He explained that the

-Company will endeavor to answer questions not addressed during the meeting via email.
-The stockholders.

-Chairman thanked the stockholders for sending their questions and comments.
+He explained that the Company will endeavor to answer questions not addressed during the meeting via email.
+The Chairman thanked the stockholders for sending their questions and comments.

-The Chairman requested the host to read some of the questions received from the delisted?"
+The Chairman requested the host to read some of the questions received from the stockholders.

-The host began reading questions sent by email.
-The question reads, "Why is 2GO being company.
+The host read a question sent by email, which reads, "Why is 2GO being delisted?"
+The Chairman responded that 2GO is being delisted because its majority shareholder, SM Investments Corporation, has executed a tender offer for the remaining public shares of the company.
 Upon the success of the offer, the company goes below the minimum float requirement of the PSE and can no longer be listed in the PSE mainboard.